Answer the questions below using the data in the table.(A) Find P... | Channels for Pearson+

 1

 Step 1: Organize the data in ascending order.
-The table already provides the data sorted in ascending order, which is helpful for calculating percentiles and quartiles.
+The table already provides the data sorted in ascending order, which is crucial for calculating percentiles and quartiles.

-Step 2: To find P50 (the median), locate the middle value of the dataset.
-Since there are 30 values in total, the median will be the average of the 15th and 16th values in the ordered dataset.
+Step 2: To find P50 (the 50th percentile, also known as the median), locate the middle value of the dataset.
+If the dataset has an odd number of values, the median is the middle value.
+If the dataset has an even number of values, the median is the average of the two middle values.

-Step 3: To determine the percentile rank of a playlist with 15 songs, use the formula: Percentile Rank = ((Number of values below the given value) / Total number of values) × 100.
-Count the number of values below 15 in the dataset and apply the formula.
+Step 3: To determine the percentile of a playlist with 15 songs, use the formula: Percentile = ((Number of values below the given value) / Total number of values) × 100.
+Count how many values are below 15 in the dataset and apply the formula.

 Step 4: To find Q1 (the first quartile), locate the value at the 25th percentile.
-This corresponds to the value at the position (n+1)/4 in the ordered dataset, where n is the total number of values.
+This is the median of the lower half of the dataset (excluding the overall median if the dataset has an odd number of values).

 Step 5: To find Q3 (the third quartile), locate the value at the 75th percentile.
-This corresponds to the value at the position 3(n+1)/4 in the ordered dataset, where n is the total number of values.
+This is the median of the upper half of the dataset (excluding the overall median if the dataset has an odd number of values).

 Watch next